francis-clairicia/EasyNetwork/README.md

 Coming soon.

 ## License
-This project is licensed under the terms of the [MIT License](https://github.com/francis-clairicia/EasyNetwork/blob/main/LICENSE).
+This project is licensed under the terms of the [Apache Software License 2.0](https://github.com/francis-clairicia/EasyNetwork/blob/main/LICENSE).